2 Questions to Ask When Considering New Tech for Your Clinic or Senior Care Facility

-We are seeing an extraordinary rise in the use of technology in clinics.
+We are seeing an extraordinary rise in the use of technology in healthcare.
 New tools for screening and assessing patients, or tools for managing workloads and streamlining record keeping are just a few.
-Whatever your pain point is, there is probably a product on the market that could help alleviate your clinic’s challenges.
+Whatever your pain point is, there is probably a product on the market that could help alleviate your clinic's challenges.

 When you are evaluating a purchase, like most business managers, you are probably asking questions about features, pricing and return on investment.
 These are all very important variables to the person (or people) responsible for clinical efficiency and fiscal health of a business.

 But when considering the introduction of a new biomedical device into your facility, whether a clinic or a senior care/living space, there are extra responsibilities (and therefore, decision factors) that should be a part of your decision-making process.

 1. Is the product or device intended to be used for medical purposes?
 And if yes:

 2. Is it registered with the appropriate regulatory body?